library(skimr)

 This brief documentary put together by the New York Times offers interesting insights into this ongoing crisis of adolescent depression.

-The NSDUH uses a stratified, multistage area probability sampling strategy to select participants.
-This approach allows for nationally representative estimates for non-institutionalized individuals aged 12 and older.
+The NSDUH uses a stratified, multistage area probability sampling strategy to select participants, enabling it to produce nationally and state‑level representative estimates for the U.S. civilian, non‑institutionalized population aged 12 and older.
 This complex sampling is beyond the scope of this Module.
 For those interested, this resource gives an overview of the methodology.

-For those readers who might be interested, I will provide the code below that can be used to obtain estimates of past-year and lifetime MDE for 2019 (i.e., Table 3 that we created earlier) that take into account the sampling design strategy.
+For students interested in seeing how to adjust for the sampling strategy in R, I will provide the code below that can be used to obtain estimates of past-year and lifetime MDE for 2019 (i.e., Table 3 that we created earlier) that take into account the sampling design strategy.
 This uses the svydesign() function from the survey package, and the sampling variables described in the list of variables in the data frame (at the beginning of the Module).

-First, here is a bit more information about these sampling variables:
+First, here is a bit more information about the key sampling variables used in the NSDUH:

 So in summary, vestr, verep, and adol_weight are all variables in the NSDUH that play key roles in ensuring that the survey data is accurately representative of the larger population, allowing researchers to draw meaningful and valid conclusions about substance use and mental health in the United States.

-And, here is the code that can be applied to obtain accurate population-level estimates.
+And, here is the code that can be applied to obtain accurate population-level estimates for Table 3 that we estimated earlier for the 2019 data.

 library(survey)